-- Please use your judgment with other medications.
+- Please use your judgment with other medications or refer to the perioperative medication management document on this website.
 Most of them are probably not necessary on the day of surgery.

 Simplified MINIMUM NPO guidelines: (excluding medications)

-- 2 hours for clear liquids Uuices with no pulp, plain jello, black coffee, CLEAR sodas*)
+- 2 hours for clear liquids (CLEAR juices with no pulp, plain jello, black coffee, CLEAR sodas*)

 - 4 hours for breast milk